luissilva1044894/FlaskPyrezAPI/README.md

 * [`Lukash (Paladins Poland)`](https://www.facebook.com/PaladinsPoland/ "Paladins Poland") - Polish translation.

 ### License
-This project is provided under the MIT License, which you can view in [`LICENSE.md`](./LICENSE "FlaskPyrezAPI · License")
+This project is provided under the MIT License, which you can view in [`LICENSE file`](./LICENSE "FlaskPyrezAPI · License")